 HB656 (Act 588) - Redefines inland boundary of the coastal zone.
 The new boundary is from the northern boundary of Iberia Parish south and now includes areas of Atchafalaya Basin.
 All projects in Coastal Zone will now require Coastal Use Permits; state will now have regulatory authority in Atchafalaya Basin

 HCR117 – A request for a deviation from the 70% - 30% flow through the Old River Control Structure.
 The Corps denied the request.
-The Colonel suggested continuing conference calls with Low Water Committee– conference calls will continue on weekly basis.
+The Colonel suggested continuing conference calls with Low Water Committee– conference calls will continue on bi-weekly basis.

 SCR31 – Memorialized Congress to reconsider the Corps’ Modified Charleston Method for mitigation.